xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ```

 * Without `\`: *note: Currency unit of ${GlobalVariable.productName} is $*.
 * With `\`: *note: Currency unit of wine is $*.

 ### Create Global Variables during runtime

-To create Global Variables during runtime using Katalon scripts, there are many approaches as discussed [here](https://forum.katalon.com/discussion/6822/how-to-define-global-variables-within-scripts-ie-on-the-fly).
-One of the approaches below comes from [Sergii Tyshchenko](https://forum.katalon.com/profile/4921/Sergii%20Tyshchenko):
+To create global variables during runtime, here is an approach provided by [Sergii Tyshchenko](https://forum.katalon.com/t/how-to-pass-user-defined-parameters-from-command-line/8771/22?u=jass).

-You can also define environment variable (with path to external configuration or properties file) in the session that is used to execute Katalon studio and then in the TestListener read the value of variable (path to the file), load that file and override settings for project, Global variables etc. To create new GlobalVariable I used metaprogramming:
+You can define environment variable (with path to external configuration or properties file) in the session that is used to execute Katalon Studio.
+Then in the `TestListener`, read the variable's value (path to the file), load that file and override the project settings, or Global variables.
+Use the following metaprogramming:

 ```groovy
  @Keyword